1992 San Diego Chargers season: Week 8: vs. Denver Broncos

-A controversial interception helped San Diego close the gap on the division-leading Broncos.
 After the first ten minutes of the game were scoreless, Bieniemy's 16-yard punt return set the Chargers up at their own 48.
-Humphries completed passes of 22 yards to Derrick Walker and 38 yards to Miller, the latter for a touchdown.
-San Diego crossed midfield on their next two possessions, but turned the ball over both times: first, Humphries and Butts misplayed the exchange on an attempted handoff, with Denver recovering the loose ball; later, a Humphries bomb was intercepted at the goal line.
+Humphries completed passes of 22 yards to Walker and 38 yards to Miller, the latter for a touchdown.
+San Diego crossed midfield on its next two possessions, but turned the ball over both times: first, Humphries and Butts misplayed the exchange on an attempted handoff, with Denver recovering the loose ball; later, a Humphries bomb was intercepted at the goal line.
 After the second of these, Denver drove 80 yards to tie the score on John Elway's 32-yard pass to Mark Jackson.
 A 30-yard reception by Lewis helped move the Chargers into field goal range, but Carney was wide left as time expired in the half.

 On their first possession of the 3rd quarter, the Chargers faced a 3rd and 1 on their own 17.
-Humphries converted with a 22-yard pass to Miller, immediately followed by a 59-yard connection with Walker, who was eventually brought down on the Denver 2 yard line.
+Humphries converted with a 22-yard pass to Miller, immediately followed by a 59-yard connection with Walker, who was eventually brought down on the Denver 2-yard line.
 On the next play, Humphries dropped the ball in the backfield, but recovered it himself and rushed up the middle for an improvised touchdown.
 Two plays later, Byrd intercepted Elway and returned the ball 14 yards to the Denver 32.
-The Chargers were backed up by a penalty, but Humphries found Harmon for 18 yards and followed up with a 27-yard touchdown to Walker, who was unmarked inside the 10.
-These two scores came only 2:06 apart, and put the Chargers ahead 21–7.
+The Chargers were backed up by a penalty, but Humphries found Harmon for 18 yards and followed up with a 27-yard touchdown to Walker; it was the Chargers' second score in a span of 2:06.
 Elway attempted passes on 12 out of 15 plays on the next drive, leading his team 80 yards and scoring himself from 5 yards out.

-John Kidd pinned Denver inside their own 10 with nine minutes remaining; three plays later, Byrd pulled in a deflected pass for his second interception of the game, his 10-yard return to the Denver 17 setting up a Carney field goal.
+Kidd pinned Denver inside its own 10 with nine minutes remaining; three plays later, Byrd pulled in a deflected pass for his second interception of the game, his 10-yard return to the Denver 17 setting up a Carney field goal.
 Elway passed on the next six plays from scrimmage, completing 4 for 65 yards and another touchdown to Jackson.
-Three plays later, Bieniemy fumbled, giving Denver the ball at the Charger 34, trailing by three with 3:18 to play.
-On the next play, Anthony Blaylock got ahead of Jackson on a fly route for an end zone interception; the turnover stood despite one of Blaylock's feet clearly coming down out of bounds.
+Three plays later Bieniemy fumbled, giving Denver the ball at the Charger 34, with 3:18 to play.
+On the next play Blaylock got ahead of Jackson on a fly route for an end zone interception; the turnover stood despite one of Blaylock's feet coming down out of bounds, as he was controversially ruled to have been forced out by Jackson.
 Humphries then converted a 3rd and 11 with a 12-yard completion to Harmon, Butts picked up a further first down, and the Chargers ran the clock out.